ORP Błyskawica: Operational history

 In September 1955, ORP Błyskawica along with ORP Burza paid a courtesy visit to Portsmouth, England.
-In July 1957, Błyskawica, along with two Kronshtadt-class submarine chaser visited Stockholm, Sweden.
+In July 1957, Błyskawica, along with two Kronshtadt-class submarine chasers visited Stockholm, Sweden.
 During this visit, two Polish sailors jumped ship and asked for political asylum in Sweden.

 Błyskawica underwent a second modernization in late 1957–1960 to address issues with her propulsion system as well as radio and electronic equipment and updated radar.
 At the same time, her Soviet B-34 100 mm main guns were replaced with upgraded B-34 U 100mm guns.

 ORP Błyskawica continued to make courtesy visits to foreign ports in the decade of the 60s.
 She made a visit to Helsinki, Finland in 1961, followed by a visit to Greenwich, England in 1962.
 In September 1963, Błyskawica made a port call to Copenhagen, Denmark.
 The ship also visited Chatham, England in 1964 and Narvik, Norway in 1965.

 On August 9, 1967, destroyer Błyskawica had a tragic accident at sea while on an exercise.
 A high-pressure steam pipe ruptured in one of her boiler rooms, killing seven sailors.
 After this accident, Błyskawica remained immobilized and it was decided she would not undergo repairs.
-Instead, she was reclassified as an anti-aircraft defense ship for the port of Świnoujście in June 1969.
+Instead, she was reclassified as an anti-aircraft defence ship for the port of Świnoujście in June 1969.

-In May 1976 she became a museum ship, part of the Naval Museum in Gdynia – replacing the other WW2 veteran, the aging ORP Burza.
+In May 1976 she became a museum ship, part of the Naval Museum in Gdynia – replacing the other WW2 veteran, the ageing ORP Burza.

 In July 2006 the preserved Canadian destroyer HMCS Haida was "twinned" with Błyskawica in a ceremony in Gdynia, Poland.
 Both ships served in the 10th Destroyer Flotilla during the Second World War.
 The ceremony was attended by former crew members of both ships and the general public.
-The ship was visited in 2009 by Prince Charles, Prince of Wales, and his wife, Camilla, Duchess of Cornwall, and on 29 June 2010, at Government House in Nova Scotia, Prince Philip, Duke of Edinburgh, presented to representatives of HMCS Haida the World Ship Trust Certificate.
+The ship was visited in 2009 by Prince Charles, Prince of Wales (now King Charles III), and his wife, Camilla, Duchess of Cornwall (now Queen Camilla), and on 29 June 2010, at Government House in Nova Scotia, Prince Philip, Duke of Edinburgh, presented to representatives of HMCS Haida the World Ship Trust Certificate.